artefactual/archivematica-storage-service-docs/administrators.rst

 Dataverse
 ^^^^^^^^^

-Dataverse Integration is supported with Archivematica v1.8+ and Storage Service v0.13+
+Dataverse Integration is supported with Archivematica v1.8 (and higher) and Storage Service v0.13 (and higher).

 Fields: